schoology/interview_environment/README.md

 * **Username**: vagrant
 * **Password**: vagrant

-# Project Overview

-In order to effectively assess applicants in a variety of languages, we needed a fast way to setup technology stacks ready to be developed on.
-This project aims to do just that.
-There are three directories each containing a Vagrantfile that will provision a box ready to be developed on in that language.

 # Connecting to MySQL
 Each flavor of virtualbox has MySQL installed.
 To connect from the host machine you can connect using the following credentials